 A Thoughtful Man

-I don’t know if animals do ask questions(Maybe in movies).
+I don’t know if animals ask questions(Maybe in movies).
 But I am sure humans do — at least thoughtful people.
-When life is not a properly thought out process, you may not be asking questions.
+When life is not a well-thought-out process, you may not be asking the right questions.
 Thoughtful people don’t ask fancy questions.
-Any fool can do anything, and these days fools are making money.
+Any fool can do anything, and these days, fools are making money.
 Thoughtful people think about the future.
-Someone may say, why worry about what you can’t control?
-But the Bible puts it that “what man wanting to build a house does not take thought …” (paraphrased).
-Do you ask the right questions, do you think of your end?
+Someone may say, Why worry about what you can’t control?
+But the Bible puts it that “what man wants to build a house does not take thought …” (paraphrased).
+Do you ask the right questions?
+Do you think of your end?

 Look out for faithful men

-Pharoah looked to Joseph, as a child would look to the mother for suck.
+Pharaoh looked to Joseph, as a child would look to the mother for suck.
 Such dependency is bound to happen.
-The path before you is one which others had trod.
-Footprints of saints are clearly laid on the calvary road which Christ first trod.
-Christ gave an open invitation: “Come unto me…” there is no nobler profession than to follow him.
+The path before you is one which others have trodden.
+Footprints of saints are clearly laid on the Calvary road, which Christ first trod.
+Christ gave an open invitation: “Come unto me…” There is no nobler profession than to follow him.

 ’I’ll draw all men unto Me.’”
 The pursuit of worldly gratification has no end, but to live the life of Christ and to faithfully follow him gives eternal life.